 Research Interests.
-Storytelling and Architecture, Oral History, Architectural Education, the Traces of Time and Memory in Architecture, Women Architects, Soundscapes, Listening as a Qualitative Research Method, Theatrical Stage Mechanisms in Architecture, Flexible Architecture, and Cross-Disciplinary Practice.
+Architectural Education, increasing diversity and improving inclusivity in the architectual field, Storytelling and Architecture, Oral History, the Traces of Time and Memory in Architecture, Women Architects, Soundscapes, Listening as a Qualitative Research Method, Theatrical Stage Mechanisms in Architecture, Flexible Architecture, and Cross-Disciplinary Practice.

 Between 2014-2017 Hannah was the oral history interviewer and researcher for the AA XX 100 project celebrating one hundred years of women studying at the AA School, collecting the life stories of women alumni for the AA Archive.

 She is a co-leader at Studio in the Woods which is an education and research project designing and making with timber at 1:1 scale.